timmcginley/41934/Assignments/A2/README.md

 * What (use cases) need to be done before you can start your use case?
 * What is the input data for your use case?
 * What other use cases are waiting for your use case to complete?

+>EDIT BELOW!!!!!

+* Check the numbers – for this we will develop  scripts to help teams in future analyse their buildings.

 ### Select a focus Area
 * Which of the [focus areas](/Focus) will you choose?